cacabish/MusicXML-Cleaner/README.md

 * Offsets systems so that unindented systems align with the left margin

 ## Installation
-Go to https://github.com/cacabish/MusicXML-Cleaner/releases and download the .jar file corresponding to the desired version.
+Go to https://github.com/cacabish/MusicXML-Cleaner/releases/latest and download the latest .jar file corresponding to the desired version.
 Do NOT download the source code.
 There is no installation required, simply double click to execute.

 **Requires Java 8 or higher.
 Recommended: Java 11 or higher.**
 You can download Java [here](https://www.java.com/en/download/).